 At three months postpartum, the number of viruses circulating in the blood declined sharply in most women who carried particular versions of IFNL3 and HLA-DPB1 genes.
 Mothers lacking these gene variants experienced little change in viral levels after delivery.

-The research is published in the Proceedings of the National Academy Sciences.
+The research is published in the Proceedings of the National Academy of Sciences.
 The study focused on hepatitis C, but it may serve as a model for identifying factors that restore immunity to other chronic infections, the researchers suggest.

 While studying hepatitis C transmission from mother to baby, he noticed that some mothers experienced unusual sharp declines (10-1000 fold) in blood viral levels after childbirth.
 Women with these viral load declines also had improved T-cell activity against hepatitis C after delivery.